Public opinion on gun control in the United States: 2013

-In 2013, a majority of Americans, both gun owners and non-gun owners, supported a wide range of policies to prevent gun violence, including improving background checks for gun sales and banning certain dangerous people from owning guns.
-It was found that it supports; improve gun control, supervise gun dealers and prevent people with mental illness from owning guns (Barry et al., 2013).
-Likewise, 89% of the public and 84% of gun owners support background checks for all gun sales.
+In 2013, a majority of Americans, both gun owners and non-gun owners, expressed support for a wide range of policies to reduce gun violence.
+These measures included improving background checks for gun sales, banning certain dangerous people from having guns, better oversight of gun dealers, and preventing the mentally ill from owning guns.
+89% of the public in general, and 84% of gun owners, expressed support for background checks for all gun sales.
 One of the concerns raised in the 2013 study was that public opinion in the months after Sandy Hook was uniquely shaped by the tragedy.
-This was a valid criticism.
-The horrific loss of life of an elementary school student could certainly spark a public backlash calling for policy changes.

 2014

 In December 2014, a well-known survey conducted by the Pew Research Center seemed to validate this idea (Pew Research Center, 2014).
 The survey posed the question, "[W]hat do you believe is of greater significance - safeguarding the rights of Americans to possess firearms or regulating gun ownership?"
 Out of the respondents, 52% expressed their support for the rights of gun owners, marking a 7-point rise from the same question asked in January 2013.